richlowe/illumos-gate/README-ASLR.md

 reboot or at least restart of a majority of services.

-The system-wide ASLR flag is an SMF property on the new service `svc:/system/process-security`, which contains a `security_flags` property group, with one boolean property per implemented flag (see, again, `security-flags(5)`).
+The system-wide ASLR flag is an SMF property on the new service `svc:/system/process-security`, which contains `default`, `upper`, and `lower` property groups, with one boolean property per implemented flag (see, again, `security-flags(5)`).
 These will only affect services (and their children) started via SMF after the values have been changed.

 Per-process setting (and inspecting) of security-flags is done via `psecflags(1)`.